-Although the games in these consoles are still relatively several years away before they make it into the public domain, the homebrew scene are very active in preserving these games for the modern gamers.
+Although the games on these consoles are still relatively several years away before they make it into the public domain, the homebrew scene is very active in preserving these games for the modern gamers.
 One way these people are doing their part in keeping their source of sweet nostalgia is by developing applications which let our modern devices emulate them as the user wishes.

-Now, while this activity may somehow connote a bit of piracy; in reality, there is also a legal site to the retro emulation scene which makes it not totally illegal.
+Now, while this activity may somehow connote a bit of piracy, in reality, there is also a legal site for the retro emulation scene, which makes it not totally illegal.

-If you are a retro gamer and collector yourself which owns a library of classic titles for the Game Boy, the idea of you dumping images of your games—called ROMs—is within your rights as original owners.
-This means that you can play the games you already own in another platform simply because it is possible.
+If you are a retro gamer and collector yourself, who owns a library of classic titles for the Game Boy, the idea of you dumping images of your games—called ROMs—is within your rights as original owners.
+This means that you can play the games you already own on another platform simply because it is possible.

 Piracy, however, enters the overall picture when the ROM of a particular Game Boy title gets distributed to a wider audience, with or without the original owner’s permission.
 Yet, this notion, is also debatable.

 But like the earlier premise, one noble reason why emulation occurs is to preserve retro gaming as a thing of the past into the future, essentially immortalizing a point in history which brought joy to many people’s hearts.